Park Row (Manhattan): Structures

 The New York Times was originally located at 113 Nassau Street in 1851.
 It moved to 138 Nassau Street in 1854, and in 1858 it moved a little more than one block away to 41 Park Row, possibly making it the first newspaper in New York City housed in a building built specifically for its use.
 The New York Times Building, which was designed by George B. Post, was designated a New York City landmark in 1999.
 The building is now used by Pace University.

 The New Yorker Staats-Zeitung moved to its own building at 17 Chatham Street at almost the same time as the Times moved into its new building.

 The Park Row Building (also known as 15 Park Row) is located at the western end of Park Row, opposite City Hall Park.
 Designed by noted architect R. H. Robertson, and built in 1896-99, It was designated a city landmark in 1999.
 At 391 ft tall it was the tallest building in the world from 1899 until 1908, when it was surpassed by the Singer Building.

 The Potter Building at 38 Park Row (145 Nassau Street) was built in 1882-86 and designated a New York City landmark in 1996.
 It was built after the owner's previous building on the site burned down.
 The Potter Building was converted into apartments between 1979 and 1981.

 The New York City Police Department is headquartered at 1 Police Plaza located on Park Row, across the street from the Manhattan Municipal Building and Metropolitan Correctional Center.

-Two apartment buildings of significance on Park Row are the Chatham Towers at no. 170, built in 1965 and designed by Kelly & Gruzen, which, according to the AIA Guide to New York City, makes a "strong architectural statement...[which] rouses great admiration and great criticism," and Chatham Green at 185 Park Row, built in 1961 and also designed by Kelly & Gruzen.
+Two apartment buildings of significance on Park Row are the Chatham Towers at no. 170 and 180, built in 1965 and designed by Kelly & Gruzen, which, according to the AIA Guide to New York City, makes a "strong architectural statement...[which] rouses great admiration and great criticism," and Chatham Green at 185 Park Row, built in 1961 and also designed by Kelly & Gruzen.
+Kelly & Gruzen was founded in 1936 through the partnership of engineer Hugh A. Kelly (February 8, 1888 – January 31, 1966) and architect Barnett Sumner Gruzen (July 25, 1903- September 27, 1974).